 Ultimately, this isn’t just about retirement savings.
 It’s about a strategy for a better life.
 Start this month—and you’ll set yourself on a path that’ll put you far ahead of your fellow classmates.

 Amy Charlene Reed is a science and energy writer who lives near Oak Ridge, Tenn.
-Her previous blog was Baby Steps.
+Her previous article was Baby Steps.